Follow these “10 steps to success” to ensure your primary or nursery school succeeds with The Daily Mile.Read on below

-If you stick to these core principles, you will be successful!
+If you stick to these core principles, your Daily Mile will be successful and sustainable!

 The children have the freedom to run in the fresh air with their friends.
 They should know that it’s not a competition – many will mix running and walking, particularly at the start.

 Treat the weather as a benefit not a barrier – children connect with nature and the seasons.
 Jackets on in the cold and damp; sweatshirt off if it’s warm.

 Risk assess your route – there is a sample risk assessment, which can be found here.

 No kit is required – the children go out in their school clothes.
 Trainers are ideal but not essential.

 Keep it simple!
 Resist the temptation to complicate The Daily Mile.
 Its great strength is its simplicity and this is what makes it so enjoyable and sustainable.

 It's fantastic to see initiatives like The Daily Mile be established, showing real leadership from the education sector to improve children's fitness levels, their cognitive behaviour and make a real difference to schools, teachers, parents and young people's lives.
 We know sitting still kills; not sitting still helps children build skills that will stay with them for life.Baroness Tanni Grey-Thomson